-Act (Clery Act), as amended by the Campus Sexual Violence Elimination Act (SaVE Act).
-The College will make available to students a "Sexual Assault Victims' Bill of Rights," consistent with the Federal Campus Sexual Assault Victim's bill of Rights under section 485(f)(8) of the Higher Education Act of 1965 (20 U.S.C. ~1092(f)(8)).
+The College shall comply with the requirements of Title IX of the Education Amendments of 1972 and the Jeanne Clery Act Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), as amended by the Campus Sexual Violence Elimination Act (SaVE Act).
+The College will make available to students a "Sexual Assault Victims' Bill of Rights," consistent with the Federal Campus Sexual Assault Victim's bill of Rights under section 485(f) (8) of the Higher Education Act of 1965 (20 U.S.C. ~1092(f)(8)).
 Conduct prohibited under Title IX, the Clery Act, and the SaVE Act includes dating violence, domestic violence, gender-based harassment, retaliation, sex discrimination, sexual assault, sexual harassment, and stalking.
-Additional information may be found in the Student Rights and Responsibilities section under Sexual Discrimination and Sexual Misconduct (NPRC-1205: Sexual Discrimination and Sexual Misconduct).
+Additional information may be found in the Student Rights and Responsibilities section under the Sexual Discrimination and Sexual Misconduct (NPRC-1205: Sexual Discrimination and Sexual Misconduct) heading.